benhorvath/sklearn-mrmr/README.md

 MRMR evaluates a feature's score based on its _relevance_ to the target variable and its _redundancy_ with other features.
 The goal is to select the features that have strong relationships with the target variable, and also minimally redundant.

 Four variants of MRMR are implemented.
 The canonical variant uses mututal information (MI) to calculate redundancy and relevance.
 However, since MI can be an resource-heavy process, other formulations have been proposed.
-(Although this library use's `scikit-learn`'s implementaiton of mututal information, which is quite optimized and offers parallel processing.)
+(Although this library uses `scikit-learn`'s implementation of mututal information, which is quite optimized and offers parallel processing.)
 A second variant was developed, that uses the F-test to calculate relevance and Pearson correlation to calculate redundancy.
 This proves to be much faster, and without a clear loss in performance.
 Additionally, variants may use substraction or division.

 Variants using subtraction: